 Get Professional Help

 In cases when you do not have time to correct your dog’s behavior and provide guidance on how your dog should behave, it is best to seek professional help.
-Engage the service of a professional pet behavior specialist to get your dog some help.
+Engage the service of an animal behavior consultant or a professional pet behavior specialist to get your dog some help.

 It is important that negative behaviors are addressed at the earliest possible opportunity.
 Train your dog to avoid these negative behaviors by hiring a dog trainer to help you with this.